Actively managed funds are the best way to obtain the holy grail that is dividend growth

 Some companies do offer dividend reinvestment plans where dividends are used to buy shares in the open market, and this option should be more widely used, with scrips avoided.

 Equity income is a valuable long-term investment strategy and, along with smaller companies, is an area where active managers can add most value.
-Rather than being fearful of equity exposure, income seekers should positively pursue good-quality, actively managed equity income funds, especially if they expect to pass wealth down to generations to come.
+Rather than being fearful of equity exposure, income seekers should positively pursue good-quality Equity Income Pension Planning especially if they expect to pass wealth down to generations to come.